Luftare/Ecs/README.md

 ```javascript
 const player = ecs.createEntity();
 ```
-Add and remove components from entity.
-Adding and removing of entities can be chained.
+Components can be added and removed from entity.
+Adding and removing of components can be chained.
 ```javascript
 const player = ecs.createEntity()
   .add("position", 50, 50)